 * listen to some relaxing music

-Put your headphones on and Click Below and/or my How to Stay Focused post again.
+Put your headphones on and listen to a 10 hour meditative playlist, Rain sounds via rainymood.com, and/or read my How to Stay Focused post again.

 Magnesium powder or chewing a magnesium pill also works fast. ;)

 Magnesium is one of the most depleted minerals in the body, esp for smokers and/or stressed out people.
 I always tell people to get more in their system 1st.
 People can then re-evaluate their lifestyle choices.
 Life is nothing but a bunch of choices.
 Make them chillaxed ones.

 Magnesium and Headphones are very much needed to help everyone Keep Calm and Carry On. :)